What to Consider When Becoming a Landlord

 The housing market is becoming one of the most sought-after investment options.
 It may be time to consider if you are cut out to be a landlord.

 More and more Americans are seeking investment opportunities.
 Due to recent fears of inflation, many investors choose to purchase assets rather than invest in the stock market.
-In fact, Gallup reports upwards of 41% of Americans view real estate as the best form of long-term investment.
 As the real estate market continues to grow, it is important to know if real estate is the best investment for you.

 There are other methods to invest in real estate if you are not wanting to rent out space in your personal residence.
 Consider not selling your previous home and rent it out.
 There is also the option of buying a cheaper home that needs some work to get it “renter ready”.
 For instance, fixer-uppers can be a smart option if you are seeking an affordable investment.
 This investment will require lots of work upfront but will accommodate a lower budget.
 If you do not have the time or resources to fix up a home, seek out homes in strategic locations that are ready for renters.
 By choosing a valuable location in high demand, you should have no issue finding renters.

 Going beyond rent, there are other opportunities to increase revenue.
 For long-term renters, landlords can also add streams of revenue by offering landscaping and cleaning services.
-For example, property owners may find a landscaping service that charges $100 per month but can offer the service to their tenants for an additional $110 per month.
 The same method can apply for any other type of service such as a house cleaner or cleaning overhaul.

 There are many responsibilities that come with becoming a landlord.
 The most important step of real estate investment is calculating what costs are involved with renting out property and what to charge tenants for rent.
 An easy jumping off point for setting rent comes from comparing rent prices of neighboring units.
 Checking out Zillow, Craigslist, and Rentometer can help in finding a favorable rent price.
-In addition, Investopedia recommends that “individuals should set a goal of a 10% return (and) estimate maintenance costs at 1% of the property value annually.”
 Depending on local legislation, landlords may also raise rent costs to maintain income margins as inflation fluctuates.
 However, rent increases can result in the loss of a tenant if not raised properly.

 Landlords are also responsible for finding tenants.
 Whether through word-of-mouth or the internet, landlords need to find tenants to start making income on their investment.
 In order to find the best tenants, you must have an understanding of the unit’s local real estate market.
 Some landlords opt to hire a property manager to help bring in good tenants.